 Because done right, accountability works.
 After 22 years of walking with men, women, and families through overcoming or preventing pornography use, we have an overwhelming number of positive stories that prove our effectiveness.

-So, what are we doing about the Google Play Store suspension?
+So, how did we respond to the Google Play Store suspension?

-After Google suspended our Android app, we followed Google’s process and immediately filed an appeal.
-Each week, we’ve emailed their appeal team trying to understand the details so we can address any valid concerns.
-Unfortunately, the only responses we have received are emails that say, “Your appeal is processing, please be rest assured.”
+After Google suspended our Android app, we immediately followed Google’s appeal process.
+Each week we were suspended, we emailed their appeal team trying to understand the details so we could address any valid concerns.
+Unfortunately, the only responses we received were emails that said, “Your appeal is processing, please be rest assured.”

-Our goal is to reach someone at Google who will listen to our argument and see that we don’t violate any of their policies, but so far, we have been unable to make progress.
-That’s why we are sharing our case here, hoping to encourage Google to reinstate Covenant Eyes to the Play Store.
+Our goal was to reach someone at Google who would listen to our argument and see that we don’t violate any of their policies, but for about 150 days we were unable to make progress.
+That’s when we originally posted here, hoping to encourage Google to reinstate Covenant Eyes to the Play Store.